FL-/Essentials-PunchBagGame/README.md

 ![](Screens/screen.png)

 ## Compatibility
-Doesn't work on Essentials versions 18 and newer
+Doesn't work on Essentials versions 17.2 or older

 ## Installation
 Follow the [Script](/Script.rb) instructions.
 The sample script files are in [Files folder](/Files).